GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

 [GO TO THE PROJECTS PAGE](https://console.cloud.google.com/iam-admin/projects)

-In the project list, select the project you want to delete and click Delete project.
-After selecting the checkbox next to the project name, click _Delete project_
+In the project list, select the project you want to delete and click **Delete project**.
+After selecting the checkbox next to the project name, click **Delete project**.

 In the dialog, type the project ID, and then click Shut down to delete the project.